 9 – Toronto.
 (Lactarius indigo)

 This amazing Mushroom that is often called blue milk mushroom is mostly seen growing in North America, East Asia, and Central America.
 And once again despite the amazingly vivid colours that often warning of how poisonous it is, it’s is in fact completely edible!
+But these are not to be confused with the sky blue mushroom entoloma hochstetteri that is in fact poisonous.

 8 – Mexico.
 (Clathrus ruber)

 Often called “the football mushroom” you wouldn’t want to kick it to a friend because the interior surfaces are all coated with a foul-smelling slime that attracts flies and other insects and if this is sprayed over someone they would be like an instant lunch for insects.
 You don’t need me to tell you this but they are 100% non-edible.
+There are some amazing fungi in the world that is for sure.

 7 – North Wales (Laccaria amethystina)